Leviticus 26 - the big points

 “But if they confess their iniquity and the iniquity of their fathers… if their hearts are humbled… and they accept their guilt… then I will remember My covenant…I will remember the land.

-What a God we serve that he is willing to forgive his people after idolatry and irreverence and breaking his Sabbaths and all his commandments – and we call that: grace.
+What a God we serve!
+He is willing to forgive His people after idolatry and irreverence and breaking His Sabbaths and all His commandments – and we call that: grace.

-Great Redeemer, thank you always being gracious to relent from your anger the minute I confess and turn from my sin.
-Thank you for being willing to bless though I have done nothing to earn your favor.
+Great Redeemer, thank You always being gracious to relent from Your anger the minute I confess and turn from my sin.
+Thank You for being willing to bless me though I have done nothing to earn Your favor.
 In Jesus’ name.
 Amen.